Every professional displayed on Counselling Directory has been independently

-I see adults for weekly sessions providing a safe space where you can explore your thoughts and feelings and think about the difficulties you are facing.
+I see young people (11-17) and adults for weekly sessions providing a safe space where you can explore your thoughts and feelings and think about the difficulties you are facing.
 I believe the capacity to change lies within each person and the counselling process enables you to gain self-awareness so you can bring about the changes you desire and begin to live with a greater sense of freedom and fulfillment.

 My approach to counselling

 The psychodynamic approach focuses on helping you identify and understand negative patterns of relating and behaving so you can begin to find better ways of coping with life's difficulties.
 The work involves making sense of what might be the underlying, unconscious motivations for your actions.
 With greater self awareness, you can begin to gain the confidence to accept or change your situation.
 Sometimes, the work involves exploring early childhood experiences as a way of throwing light on current difficulties.

 If you think counselling is for you, the next step is to get in touch.
 This can feel a bit daunting; it's not easy to admit you need some help.
 So, just give me a call and we can arrange to meet to discuss your needs and how I can help.
 If I don't answer immediately, leave a message and I will get back to you as soon as I can.
 During the initial consultation I can answer your queries about counselling and explain how the process works.
 Sessions are weekly and last 50 minutes.